Updated November 2022

 Interested in learning about other paralegal job opportunities?
 Ready to explore paralegal training options?

-You can usually complete a paralegal program in 2 years, although some colleges offer accelerated programs.
-At Herzing College Ottawa, our Paralegal program is 12 months, including a 4-week internship.
+You can usually complete a paralegal program in two years, although some colleges offer accelerated programs.
+At Herzing College Toronto, our paralegal program is 12 months long, including a four-week internship.

 One-year programs are intensive, but they allow students to graduate and get to work faster.
 Many of our students have been able to work part-time while completing the 12-month course.
 It all depends on your priorities and preferences.